-Fall.
-It’s the perfect time of the year for nesting at home, sipping pumpkin spice lattes, and baking.
-Apple season is upon us and there’s no better time than now to try new recipes.
-The Farmer’s Almanac offers the rundown on the eleven most popular apple varieties to enjoy this season here.
-If you are going apple picking here are some tips from Apple Holler.
+Fall is the perfect time to nestle at home, sip pumpkin spice lattes, and bake.
+Apple season is upon us; there’s no better time to try new recipes.
+The Farmer’s Almanac offers the rundown on the eleven most popular apple varieties this season here.
+If you are going apple picking, here are some tips from BHG magazine.

 I found a delicious recipe for Butterscotch Apple Cake from Taste of Home here.
-I couldn’t wait to make it in my new-to-me vintage cake pan with the sweetest window pane insert (head over to my Instagram stories to see it).
-I found the cake pan in an antique store on a recent mother-daughter trip to Granbury, Texas.
-When I find treasures like cake pans, I always wonder about the person who had them before me.
-Did they play bridge and always brought the cake?
-When someone saw her signature cakepan did they know what was inside would be fabulous?
+I couldn’t wait to make it in my new-to-me vintage cake pan with the sweetest window pane insert.
+I found the cake pan in an antique store on a mother-daughter trip to Granbury, Texas.
+When I see treasures like cake pans, I always wonder about the person who had them before me.
+Did they play bridge and always bring the cake?
+When someone saw her signature cake pan, did they know what was inside would be fabulous?

 - 2 cups sugar